dagi3d/acts_as_flying_saucer/README.markdown

 ActsAsFlyingSaucer
 ==================

-ActsAsFlyingSaucer is a Ruby On Rails plugin that allows to save xhtml documents into pdf files using the [Flying Saucer][1] java library.
+ActsAsFlyingSaucer is a Ruby On Rails plugin that allows to save rendered views as pdf documents using the [Flying Saucer][1] java library.

 [1]: https://xhtmlrenderer.dev.java.net/